HerdHound/profilejs/README.md

     var profilejs = require('profilejs');
     profilejs.start();

-Start method takes a single boolean argument, which tells the profiler whether to log to standard output.
+Start method takes a single boolean argument, which enables (``start(true)``) or disables (``start(false)``) the _silent mode_ which suppresses console output.

 To stop profiling requests, use the ``stop()`` method.
-The stop method doesn't actually stop Profilejs, but rather replaces the v8-profiler with a dummy profiler which doesn't do anything.
+The stop method doesn't actually stop the profiler, but disables it's profiling functionality.
+In case of profiler middleware, there is still a small overhead introduced by the part of code that checks if the profiler should run.
+If you care about this, you should probably remove the middleware completely.

 Adding the profiler middleware
 ------------------------------